 Bryn Mawr College Reading Series Bryn Mawr can be easily reached via public transportation by taking the Paoli/Thorndale line to the Bryn Mawr station.

-Blue Stoop: A new community-driven literary arts center, Blue Stoop sponsor readings at the Penn Book Center and other venues.
+Blue Stoop: A community-driven literary arts center, Blue Stoop sponsor readings at the Penn Book Center and other venues.